alexaandru/go-sitter-forest/README.md

-So here it is: started with the parsers and the automation from the above mentioned repo then added a bunch more parsers on top of it and updated automation (to support more parsers and also to automatically update the PARSERS.md file, etc.).
+So here it is: started with the parsers and the automation from the above mentioned repo then added a bunch more parsers on top of it and updated automation (to support more parsers and also to automatically update the PARSERS.md file, git tags, etc.).

-See [Parsers](PARSERS.md) for a list of supported (and planned) parsers.
+See [PARSERS.md](PARSERS.md) for the list of supported parsers.
-The end goal is (at least) parity with [nvim_treesitter](https://github.com/nvim-treesitter/nvim-treesitter?tab=readme-ov-file#supported-languages)
+The end goal is (at least) parity with [nvim_treesitter](https://github.com/nvim-treesitter/nvim-treesitter?tab=readme-ov-file#supported-languages).
-(since I'm using their queries in conjunction with this repo).

-For contributing (or just to see how the automation works) see [CONTRIBUTING](CONTRIBUTING.md).
+For contributing (or just to see how the automation works) see [CONTRIBUTING.md](CONTRIBUTING.md).

 ## Naming Conventions